 The Fund is intended to be a multi-year effort through select grantmaking and support of priority initiatives across three focus areas.
 These priorities include:

-Our first action is to support grant proposals from local nonprofits pursuing partnerships, shared services, mergers, or other collaborations to help organizations adapt to the evolving environment, and remain resilient and responsive to community needs.
+Our first action was to support grant proposals from local nonprofits pursuing partnerships, shared services, mergers or other collaborations to help organizations adapt to the evolving environment and remain resilient and responsive to community needs.

-This includes explorations of partnerships, shared services, mergers, and other collaborative models that enhance effectiveness, capacity, and financial stability.
-This grant opportunity will also support exploration of potential dissolution planning for those nonprofits considering winding down operations.
+This included explorations of partnerships, shared services, mergers and other collaborative models that enhance effectiveness, capacity, and financial stability.
+This grant opportunity also supported exploration of potential dissolution planning for those nonprofits considering winding down operations.

-Grants of up to $25,000 are available and are intended to spur reimagining of service delivery and innovation within the nonprofit sector.
+In early 2026, the WNY Forward Fund allocated a total of $378,690 to 18 organizations ranging from $2,250 up to $25,000 for strategic alliance initiatives intended to spur reimagining of service delivery and innovation within the nonprofit sector.

 If you are interested in keeping up to date on learning opportunities around nonprofit collaboration and restructuring, please sign up for the Nonprofit Support Group (NSG) newsletter and find resources and tools on Impact HQ,